gy65896/FVessel/README.md

 ## DeepSORVF: Deep Learning-based Simple Online and Real-Time Vessel Data Fusion Method

-The following videos show the data fusion results of our proposed DeepSOORVF.
+The following videos show the data fusion results of our proposed DeepSORVF.

 https://user-images.githubusercontent.com/48637474/220344086-5684a8e8-cb73-4786-a8dc-bdc9f68b5a35.mp4